Marketing

 Why: 81% of emotionally connected consumers will not only promote the brand among their family and friends, but they will also spend more. -Capgemini

-Promotion marketing Best Practices
+Promotion marketing best practices

 If you want to see just how effective promotion marketing can be, simply look at some of our hand-picked star promotion campaigns from well-known brands.

 Most of the brands you shop and interact with every day will have their own promotion marketing campaigns.
-These brands can give you ideas for your own promotions, and they also offer valuable insights for Best Practices.
+These brands can give you ideas for your own promotions, and they also offer valuable insights into Best Practices.

 McDonald’s Monopoly